Oregon Layoffs — March 2017

 |---|---|---|---|---|

-Leading the list was Portland Willamette at its Portland facility, reporting 62 affected workers.
-Portland Willamette followed with 62 workers.
+The biggest impact was at Portland Willamette at its Portland facility, reporting 62 affected workers.

 This analysis is based on official WARN Act filings reported by Oregon.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oregon WARN notices, browse layoffs by state, or download the full dataset.